Add To Favorites

 The Maori culture of New Zealand creates beautiful pieces of artwork featuring Koru designs.
 Master this motif in a colorful painting.

 The Koru symbolizes new birth and growth.
-Look at pictures of fern plants ready to unfurl.
-What shape do the plants make?
-Compare the ferns to samples of Maori art.
-Use a colored pencil to practice making Koru on a piece of construction paper.
+As a class, look at pictures of fern plants ready to unfurl.
+Group members discuss what shapes the plants make as they open.
+Ask students to compare the ferns to actual samples of Maori art.
+Students use a Crayola Erasable Colored Pencils to practice making Koru sketches on a piece of construction paper.

-To design a Koru painting, use a colored pencil to sketch one large Koru on a piece of construction paper.
-Draw two smaller Koru on either side of the larger one.
+To design a Koru painting, students use a colored pencil to sketch one large Koru on a piece of construction paper.
+Suggest they draw two smaller Koru on either side of the larger one.

 How do people communicate when the landscape is as barren and forbidding as Arctic tundra?
 Make a stone message board In

 Instead of weaving over and under, draw it with Crayola® Washable Markers!
 Bold and colorful textile patterns from Ghana

 Good luck!
 Create a Moroccan good luck hand or Khamsa using Crayola® Washable Markers in fun, new ways.

 Use pop art techniques to create a beautiful poster for Dad, Mom, or any loved one.
 Mixed media create a neat effect.

 Bright colors!
 Intricate patterns!
 Fantasy creatures!
 Discover the delights of unique Oaxacan wood carvings.
 Decorate an

 Study Mexican pottery and its importance to Mexican culture.
 Create a basket-weave pot with Crayola® Model Magic.